-We are developing a platform and ecosystem for Quantum-assisted Artificial Intelligence, PlanQK for short.
-Users will be able to access a quantum AppStore, developers will be able to use quantum platforms in a simple way and specialists will be able to provide concepts that make quantum computing easily accessible.
+We are developing a platform and an ecosystem for quantum applications, PlanQK for short.
+Users should be able to access a quantum AppStore, developers should be able to use quantum platforms easily and specialists should provide concepts that make quantum computing easily accessible.

-Development of a Platform and Ecosystem for Quantum-assisted Artificial Intelligence.
+Development of a platform and ecosystem for quantum applications.

 PlanQK is supported by well-known companies, scientific institutions and association.

 Current news, events and press articles about the PlanQK project can be found here.